MontellRicks/GRC-NIST-CSF-2.0/README.md

 ### Communications:

-Coordinate restoration activities with internal and external parties, such as coordinating centers, Internet Service Providers, owners of attacking systems, victims, other CSIRTs and vendors.
-Consider need for reputational damage mitigation policy.
+Coordinate recovery efforts by engaging both internal teams and external stakeholders, including coordination centers, ISPs, system owners involved in the incident, impacted organizations, other CSIRTs, and relevant vendors.
+Additionally, assess whether a policy is in place to address potential reputational damage.

 ------

 ## Conclusion

-After investigating Oscorp's security posture, I analysed the findings and overlayed them with the NIST CSF 2.0.
-I utilized relevant security frameworks like MITRE ATT@CK, NIST 800-53, OWASP and others to compile a comprehensive roadmap towards a secure security infrastructure.
+After investigating Oscorp's security posture, I analyzed the findings and overlaid them with the NIST CSF 2.0.
+I utilized relevant security frameworks such as MITRE ATT&CK, NIST 800-53, OWASP, and others to compile a comprehensive roadmap toward a secure infrastructure.